thesocompany/thesocompany.github.io/_posts/2016-11-1-hcd-and-the-veteran-experience.md

 ### Copyediting Greatest Hits:

 >Welcome to the Greatest Hits for this week!
-I have only one topic this week.
-I need to write an entry for the style guide about using "they" and "their" as gender neutral pronouns--and whether or not we take this approach on vets.gov.
-I wanted to share some sources I've found to help inform this decision, so you have a glimpse into my nerdy world.
-Plus I thought this might be fun to throw out to the group, because many people have a strong opinion about this one.
-Let me know yours!
+We have only one topic for this dispatch.
+We need to write an entry for the style guide about using "they" and "their" as gender neutral pronouns--and whether or not we take this approach on Vets.gov.
+We wanted to share some sources we've found to help inform this decision, so you have a glimpse into my nerdy world.
+Plus we thought this might be fun to throw out to the group, because many people have a strong opinion about this one.
+Let us know yours!

 1) *Grammar Girl* has this:
 [Generic Singular Pronouns Learn when you should use "he," "she," "he/she," and "they."](http://www.quickanddirtytips.com/education/grammar/generic-singular-pronouns?page=2)